Definition of Quality Management Planning

-- Quality planning is the foremost step in attaining quality management process.
+- Quality planning is the foremost step in attaining the quality management process.
 It helps in identifying the areas that need improvement and the way and means to achieve the desired goals.
 It also encompasses the quality assurance and controls part of total quality management.
-Basically, quality management planning is the first step and gives a roadmap for the further processes.
+Basically, it is the first step and gives a roadmap for further processes.

 - Quality Assurance is the combination of processes, techniques that help in identifying the means of achieving the desired level of quality for a particular product or service.
 It helps in identifying the lags in the already established processes so that the objective of attaining unswerving quality can be achieved.

-To ensure that quality management planning is a fruitful process, there are certain best practices which if followed diligently it becomes a smooth sailing for any organization and is not taken as a task other than the routine functions of the organization.
+To ensure that it is a fruitful process, there are certain best practices which, if followed diligently it become smooth sailing for any organization and are not taken as a task other than the routine functions of the organization.

-- Quality management planning is an integral part of the organization’s objectives.
+- It is an integral part of the organization’s objectives.